JFFLabs/skribt/README.md

 [&.input.<name>]
 ```

 Similar to steps, you can define names as you wish but should conform to the same rules and good practices as with steps.
-The `&` at the beginning indicates that this input is tied to the previously defined.
+The `&` at the beginning indicates that this input is tied to the previously defined step.
 It is important to make sure that all inputs related to a step fall between the starting `[step.<name>]` to which they belong, and before the next step's section opening.

 Each step should generally have two or more inputs, as a step with only one input would indicate there's only one possible answer.
 In our current example, the first input option will be very straightfoward: